Canada

 AI agent builds (CAD $7,650 Single · CAD $15,300 Multi-workflow · CAD $30,600 Enterprise).Most common Canadian builds: real estate lead qualification, healthcare appointment booking, home services dispatch, B2B SaaS demo routing.

 Web builds (CAD $10,000–$22,000).
-Bilingual WordPress or Next.js builds with SEO foundations from day one.
+Bilingual hand-coded Next.js + React builds by default (Shopify for DTC e-commerce, WordPress on request) with SEO foundations from day one.
 Core Web Vitals green before launch, proper hreflang configuration, bilingual schema.

-First, Canadian businesses treat the country as one market.
-A national Canadian SEO strategy that ignores bilingual requirements fails in Quebec.
-A national strategy that treats Toronto and Vancouver as interchangeable ignores that they are 4,400 km apart with completely different local economies.
-A national strategy that under-invests in secondary metros misses where the best ROI often lives.
-Good Canadian SEO is not one national campaign, it is four or five regional campaigns with shared technical infrastructure.
+Treating Canada as a single market.
+A national Canadian SEO strategy that ignores bilingual requirements typically underperforms in Quebec.
+A strategy that treats Toronto and Vancouver as interchangeable misses that they are roughly 4,400 km apart with different local economies.
+Under-investing in secondary metros often forfeits the highest-ROI opportunities.
+Effective Canadian SEO usually looks like several regional campaigns with shared technical infrastructure rather than one national campaign.

 What working together actually looks like.
 Week one: scope signed, first month invoiced, a 90-minute kickoff call to walk through current Search Console data, commercial priorities, and the gaps visible from an initial crawl.
 Weeks two and three: I deliver a diagnostic audit as a written document, thirty to fifty pages, ranked fix list, no fluff.
 Month two onwards: technical fixes shipping weekly, content plan executing, monthly review call scheduled at your convenience.
 You have my mobile number and Slack for anything urgent.
 If you need to end the engagement after the initial commitment, you can.
 The arrangement is designed to earn your continued retainer every month rather than to lock you in.